-Building Inspections (BI)
+Building Inspections (BI) / Bill of Quantities (BOQ)

-The three building inspections included with OBSN membership are conducted at three integral stages of your build.
-The building inspector will review your plans and based on the design of your project, will recommend when they should be undertaken.
-Generally, they are conducted at 1.) ‘slab down’, 2.) when the roof framing is in place with fixings – prior to the roof going on, and 3.) at either lock-up or practical completion.
-There is also an opportunity to request a Dilapidation Inspection/Report in lieu of one of your building inspections.
-Alternatively, you may choose to replace one of the building inspections with a pre-start meeting.
+Generally, they are conducted 1.)
+When the roof framing is in place with fixings – prior to the roof going on and 2.)
+At either lock-up or practical completion.
+There is also an opportunity to request a dilapidation inspection / report in lieu of one of your building inspections.

 Booking your building inspection